 Matt Zien is the Vice President of Development for IPC.

 Matt began working with Eli and Aaron after he pitched and sold a project to them at Studio Lambert in 2012, and was soon invited to join their development team as an executive.
 He continued to work with them from the launch of All3Media America in 2013, where he played key roles in developing dozens of sold projects, pilots, and series before joining them for the launch of the The Intellectual Property Corporation in 2015.

 Matt graduated from the University of Southern California’s School of Cinematic Arts.
 Prior to and during his time at USC, Matt was a recipient of Panavision’s New Filmmaker Grant, the National Screen Institute's Film Exchange Program, and has written, directed and produced films that were official selections in over 20 international film festivals, including Comic Con Film Festival, Montreal World Film Festival, The American Independent Film Festival, Berkeley Film Festival, Beverly Hills Film Festival, and the International Festival of Cinema and Technology.
-Matt was born and raised in Vancouver, Canada.

 Steve is IPC’s Director of Development.